 1. Cauliflower Takes Direction Well

 Versatility, thy name is cauliflower!
 Roast it, grill it, mash it, rice it, puree it, stir-fry it.
 Smother it in healthy, healing spices like curry, fennel, black pepper and turmeric, snack on it raw or serve it up old school, simply steamed.
 No matter how you prepare it, cauliflower is a mealtime culinary champ.
-Just about the only thing cauliflower doesn’t do well is dessert.
+You can even use cauliflower in dessert recipes!

 2. Cauliflower is Inexpensive and Available Virtually Everywhere

-Whether you’re on a budget or not, cauliflower fills out your plate with lots of wonderful nutrients and fiber at a very reasonable price.
-The average 3 lb. head of fresh cauliflower, will set you back roughly $3 – $4, making it a pretty good deal per pound.
+Whether you're on a budget or not, cauliflower fills out your plate with lots of wonderful nutrients and fiber at a very reasonable price.
+The average 3 lb. head of fresh cauliflower will set you back roughly $3 – $4, making it a pretty good deal per pound.
 (Organic will be a bit more.)
-You can also eat the leaves and stalks so there’s minimal waste to boot.
-Another plus: the Environmental Working Group has cauliflower on its “Clean 15” list, so it’s not imperative that you buy organic – the offerings from the local farmers’ market or supermarket will work just fine.
+You can also eat the leaves and stalks so there's minimal waste to boot.
+Another plus: the Environmental Working Group has cauliflower on its "Clean 15" list, so it's not imperative that you buy organic–the offerings from the local farmers' market or supermarket will work just fine.
 No time to chop?
 Take a shortcut: many recipes work equally well using super-convenient frozen, bagged cauliflower.

 3. Cauliflower Brings Loads of Nutrition to the Table

 There are so many good things packed into a head of the often over-looked cauliflower, you might even call it a secret superfood.
-Just look what’s going on with this amazing cruciferous veggie which, by the way, has been linked in numerous studies to lowered cancer risk.
-Cauliflower’s got:
+Just look what's going on with this amazing cruciferous veggie.
+Cauliflower has:

 - Antioxidants and anti-inflammatory nutrients to help keep your heart and brain healthy, as well as provide benefits for skin health

 - High levels of vitamin C and K, and beta-carotene to help keep immunity strong